Easy Prep March Activities for Kindergarten

 When March arrives, you can breathe a sigh of relief (and fresh air) that you’ve made it to spring!
-However, let’s fact it, March can also be a crazy month.
-There’s spring break, conferences, and quarterly assessments to name a few.
+However, let’s face it, March can also be a bustling month.
+There’s Spring Break, conferences, and quarterly assessments to name a few items on your to do list.
 However, with a few easy prep activities for March up your sleeve, you’ll be prepared all month long!

 This article, along with many other articles on The Printable Princess, contains Amazon affiliate links.
 If you purchase through the links we earn a small commission.
 We only share links to resources and products we love.

 Whether you have 5-10 minutes before the next transition, your schedule changes, or you have a few minutes at the end of the day, it’s always nice to have a back-up plan of activities that you can pull out at anytime.

 Even though a few minutes may not sound like much, if you’re a kindergarten teacher, you know how long those few minutes can be if you aren’t prepared.

 Plus, it’s always nice to have a few easy- or no-prep activities that you can use if you need to fill some time, head out to an unexpected meeting or appointment, or need to wrap up working with a student.

 Read on for some of my favorite easy prep activities that are perfect for the month of March.

 March Read Alouds

 This may be the easiest activity, but also one of the most impactful.
 Read alouds are pure gold for filling time and calming students.
 Kids love to be read to and it’s so important that they are!

 Whenever a new month or season rolls around, it’s always fun to switch out the books and get your students excited for a new batch of read alouds!